-During the research for this report we have found that, aided by the COVID-19 pandemic but also OEMs' own initiatives, connected car insurance is increasingly substituting traditional car insurance, and that since 2017, growth of connected car-based insurance programmes has been outpacing insurance based on aftermarket devices.
+Aided by the COVID-19 pandemic but also OEMs' own initiatives, connected car insurance is increasingly substituting traditional car insurance.
+Since 2017, the growth of connected car insurance programmes has been outpacing insurance based on aftermarket devices.

-PTOLEMUS' research identified that at least 13 global OEMs have launched insurance telematics programmes in the last two years, all of which use the car's built-in connectivity without the need for additional aftermarket hardware.
+PTOLEMUS' research identified that at least 13 global OEMs have launched telematics insurance programmes in the last two years, all of which use the car's built-in connectivity without the need for additional aftermarket hardware.